Skip to main content

 endpoint: ""

-The geoserver deployment can be activated or deactivated.
+The GeoServer deployment can be activated or deactivated.

 The prefix is used to support multiple helm releases in parallel, if needed.

-The geoserverUser and geoserverPassword have to be set to the admin user and password of the geoserver.
+The geoserverUser and geoserverPassword have to be set to the admin user and password of the GeoServer.

-The dataDirSize and cacheDirSize have to be set to the size of the geoserver data directory and cache directory.
+The dataDirSize and cacheDirSize have to be set to the size of the GeoServer data directory and cache directory.
 The default values are 10GiB.

 IMPORTANT: For production use, the dataDirSize should be ok with 10GiB.
 The cacheDirSize should be increased depending on your needs.

-The s3access section has to be set enable authenticated s3 access for large raster files for the geoserver.
-The generated alias in the geoserver is s3://bucket/path.
+The s3access section has to be set enable authenticated s3 access for large raster files for the GeoServer.
+The generated alias in the GeoServer is s3://bucket/path.

 Portal Backend configuration